Public Health

 VA epidemiology studies on Gulf War Veterans

-VA's Epidemiology Program conducted a multiyear survey study of Gulf War-era Veterans who served in 1990-1991 to find out how their health has changed over time.
+VA's Epidemiology Program conducted a multiyear survey study of Gulf War-era Veterans who served in 1990-1991 to find out how their health changed over time.
 Researchers conducted an initial survey in 1995, a second survey in 2005, and a third survey in 2012.

 Past findings show deployed Veterans reported a higher prevalence of unexplained multisymptom illness and poorer health than non-deployed Veterans.